Are Commercial Solar Panels Worth It?

 As with residential solar, commercial businesses are still eligible to receive the federal government’s solar incentives under the Small-Scale Renewable Energy Scheme.

-This program provides solar rebates by enabling homes and commercial businesses that have installed solar systems of up to 100kW to claim their Small-scale Technology Certificates (STCs).
+This program provides solar rebates for commercial businesses that have installed solar systems of up to 100kW to claim their Small-scale Technology Certificates (STCs).

 The STCs are tradable certificates that you can exchange for discounts on your solar panels.
 The more certificates you have, the higher the discount you’ll receive on your solar panels.